 - Unmarried children under 21 years old, including legally adopted children.

 Long Term Visit Pass (LTVP) can be applied for:

 - Step-child or handicapped child

 - Parents (EP holders earning over S$10,000 )

 Glimpses of few other initiatives taken by the Singapore Government

 The Singapore Government has taken every measure to strengthen the pool of local talents at all levels.
 Over the past few years, various initiatives have been rolled out by the government.
 As a part of the measure, the MOM has raised the minimum monthly salary benchmark for EP aspirants, to S$3,300 from S$3,000.

 In addition to it, the MOM has introduced Fair Consideration Framework (FCF) (that came into effect on Aug 2014) with an aim to help small and medium enterprises hire local talents and improve employee training strategies.
 Under the FCF initiative, employers will be required to advertise the jobs to local Singaporeans on a bank job portal for a minimum period of 14 days before submitting an application for an Employment Pass.
+Many employers hire a registered filing agent for the task.
 It is anticipated that the Ministry of Manpower may lay down more stricter and rigorous foreign workforce policy in coming years.